‘Fortnite: Battle Royale’ Winter Update Will Require ‘Battle Pass’ To Earn Holiday-Themed Rewards

 The teaser image shared at the top of this article shows Gingerbread Men and Elf skins along with updates to the island to give it a Christmas feel.

 The cost of the Battle Pass has already been set to 950 V-bucks, per a forum post from Epic Games.
-This essentially equates to $10 in terms of real world money as the currency exchange Fortnite is $10 equals 1,000 V-bucks.
+This essentially equates to $10 in terms of real-world money, as the currency exchange Fortnite is $10 equals 1,000 V-bucks.

 The cost of the Battle Pass is obviously to offset the cost of producing all the season items and to continue to fund the otherwise free and immensely popular Fortnite: Battle Royale game mode.
-Still, it is an interesting approach following the Halloween Event where individual skins were sold at prices between $5 and $20 based on their rarity.
+Still, it is an interesting approach following the Halloween Event, where individual skins were sold at prices between $5 and $20 based on their rarity.

 Of course, V-bucks can also be earned from the base Fortnite PVE game.
 However, it requires a purchase of at least $40 to get started while Battle Royale is free.